 3. Results

 3.1.
-Participants' Characteristics
+Participant characteristics

 In total, 610 individuals participated in the study, of whom 60% were women, 53% were in relationships, and 21% had children.
 Most participants were Jewish (83%).
-Nearly half study in the Faculty of Social Sciences (46%), about a third in Health Sciences (35%), and a fifth in Computer Science and Management (19%).
+Nearly half studied in the Faculty of Social Sciences (46%), 35% in Health Sciences, and 19% in Computer Science and Management.
 The mean age of the respondents was 27.64 ± 7.20 years.
 Participant characteristics are summarized in Table 1.

 Table 1.
-Participants' characteristics.
+Participant characteristics.